 \subsection{Observation: Textual information dominates representations in MLLMs}

-\begin{keytakeawaybox} \textit{The strong text bias in MLLMs’ representational space limits the encoding of visual information and undermines multimodal retrieval effectiveness.} \end{keytakeawaybox} We first analyze the distribution of the \textbf{\textit{modality score}} (Eq.~\ref{modality}).
+\begin{keytakeawaybox} \textit{The strong text bias in MLLMs’ representational space limits the encoding of visual information and undermines multimodal retrieval effectiveness.} \end{keytakeawaybox}

+We first analyze the distribution of the \textbf{\textit{modality score}} (Eq.~\ref{modality}).
 In all models that we analyze, as shown in Figure~\ref{fig:modality}, our first observation is that the majority of the learned concepts are single-modality.
-Meanwhile, the concepts learned by MLLMs exhibit a strong bias towards the text modality.
-The distribution of modality scores reveals that a large proportion of concepts are text-specific, indicating that the MLLM-generated representations are primarily driven by linguistic information rather than visual information.
+Furthermore, the concepts learned by MLLMs exhibit a strong bias towards the text modality.
+The distribution of modality scores reveals that a large proportion of concepts are text-specific, indicating that the representations generated by MLLMs are primarily driven by linguistic information rather than visual information.

 However, unlike MLLMs, the distribution of image- and text-specific concepts is more balanced in CLIP and SigLIP2.
-Moreover, they exhibit a larger fraction of intermediate concepts, which encode information from both modalities, serving as shared semantic anchors that better align visual and textual representations.
+Moreover, they exhibit a larger fraction of intermediate concepts, which encode information from both modalities, serving as shared semantic anchors that better connect the visual and textual representations.

 Previous studies have discussed the existence of modality bias~\cite{zheng2025mllmsdeeplyaffectedmodality} and modality gap~\cite{mindthegap,eslami2025mitigate} in multimodal models.
 In the context of multimodal retrieval, we argue that maintaining a balanced modality representation is particularly important.
-When a model’s representations are heavily biased toward one modality, its embeddings fail to adequately represent samples from the other, leading to degraded retrieval performance under cross-modality or mix-modality retrieval scenarios.
-In contrast, contrastive VLMs, with more balanced and interconnected concept spaces, are more capable of producing modality-agnostic embeddings, achieving better performance in zero-shot multimodal retrieval settings than MLLMs.
+When a model’s representations are heavily biased towards one modality, its embeddings fail to adequately represent samples from the other, leading to degraded retrieval performance under cross-modality or mixed-modality retrieval scenarios.
+Meanwhile, contrastive VLMs, with more balanced and interconnected concept spaces, are more capable of producing modality-agnostic embeddings, achieving better performance in zero-shot multimodal retrieval settings than MLLMs.